The B-model connection and mirror symmetry for Grassmannians: The -model introduction

-The main goal of this paper is to construct the $D_\PAB$-module $H_A$ above, and with it the data, $\HH_A,{}^A\nabla$ and $S_A$, in terms of a Gauss-Manin system defined by a mirror LG~model.
-The precise definitions of the LG model and Gauss-Manin system follow in Section~\ref{s:IntroBmodel}.
-The main results are stated in Section~\ref{s:main1}.
+The main goal of this paper is to construct the $D_\PAB$-module $H_A$ above, and with it the data, $\HH_A, H_{A,0} $ and ${}^A\nabla$, in terms of a Gauss-Manin system defined by a mirror LG~model.
+Descriptions of the LG~model and the Gauss-Manin system follow in Section~\ref{s:IntroBmodel}.
+The main results are stated in Section~\ref{s:main}.